christinahedges/gaiaoffline/README.md

 # GaiaOffline

-**GaiaOffline** is a Python package for offline querying of Gaia DR3 data.
-It enables you to download Gaia catalog subsets, store them in a local SQLite database, and perform efficient queries without relying on online services.
+**GaiaOffline** is a Python package for building and then querying a copy of the Gaia DR3 catalog locally on your machine, down to a specified magnitude limit.
+This tool enables you to download the Gaia catalog in subsets, so that you never store the entire catalog on your hard drive (saving space).
+This tool also manages the download for you, so that if you interrup the download you can begin it again from where you were interrupted.
+The database is stored in a local SQLite database, enabling you to perform efficient queries without relying on online services.

 The point of this repository is to enable you to create a local catalog with some flexibility, while keeping the on disk size of the catalog small.
-This optimizes for smallest size on disk at any time, not for
+This should mean that you can download a version of the Gaia catalog to your local machine, even if you don't have a large hard drive.

+The total size of the catalog once you have completed the download using the default settings is ~30Gb.

 ## Features

 - Download Gaia DR3 catalog data as CSV files and convert them to a local SQLite database.
+- Configure stored columns, magnitude limits, and other settings via a persistent config file.
+- Optionally download and store the 2MASS crossmatch.
 - Perform offline queries, including rectangular searches in RA/Dec.
-- Configure stored columns, magnitude limits, and other settings via a persistent config file.

 ## Installation